nikogura/nikogura.com/Documentation.md

 ![IntelliJ Docs](images/intelliJDocs.png)

 It even spell-checks to a degree, though with the proliferation of acronyms and project names that accompany any technical writing, it can't catch everything.
-It does nag me about improper use of its vs it's though, which is nice.
+It does nag me about improper use of "its" vs "it's" though, which is nice.
+My junior high grammar teacher would be pleased.

 I highly recommend any programmer's text editor.
 I used to write my docs in LaTeX with vim.
 That method also followed these principles, but the learning curve for both tools is nearly vertical.
 Markdown is a wonderful invention.